 We used the TensorFlow framework to offer a usable, low-level working example of the concept, based on the Dynamic Seq2Seq in TensorFlow tutorial.
 And we aim to make it as good as the original PyTorch version.

 We hope this will help you get the most out of your machine translation projects and, ultimately, pay dividends for your outcomes.
-Feel free to leave any questions and feedback in the comments box below or, if you’d like to discuss how Data Science and neural machine translation can help you address your needs, get in touch with us!
+Feel free to leave any questions and feedback in the comments box below.

 By Michael Konstantinov